George Wassouf: Early life and career

 Wassouf was born in Kafroun, Syria to a Greek Orthodox Christian family.
 Wassouf started singing at the age of 10 in his hometown Kafroun.
 He was discovered by his first manager and producer George Yazbeck at a wedding party that Wassouf was performing at, aged 12 years old.
-At the age of 16, he was called Sultan El-Tarab by the Lebanese journalist George Ibrahim El Khoury, a magazine director, Arabic for The Sultan of Music, with his classic song "el-Hawa Sultan".
-He became famous after appearing on the Lebanese show Studio El Fan 1980 when he was 19 years old as Sultan of Tarab.
-Wassouf holds the Lebanese citizenship.
+At the age of 16, he was called Sultan El-Tarab (The Sultan of Music) by the Lebanese journalist George Ibrahim El Khoury, a magazine director, with his classic song "el-Hawa Sultan".
+At age 19, he appeared on the 1980 Lebanese show Studio El Fan as Sultan of Tarab.
+Wassouf also holds Lebanese citizenship.

 Wassouf preferred not to shoot music videos for his songs saying: "I don't feel I can act...
 I really can't...
 I only find myself when I'm on the stage... singing, but the video clip forces me to act".